RTEMS/rtems-docs/eng/req/items.rst

 This set of attributes specifies a function definition.
 All explicit attributes shall be specified.
 The explicit attributes for this type are:

+attributes
+    The attribute value shall be an optional string.
+If the value is present, then it shall be the function attributes.
+On the attributes a context-sensitive substitution of item variables is performed.
+A function attribute is for example the indication that the function does not return to the caller.

 body
     The attribute value shall be an optional string.
 If the value is present, then it shall be the definition of a static inline function.
 On the